tldr-pages/tldr/pages/common/rip.md

 `rip -d`

-- Undo the last removal:
+- Put back the files and directories which were affected by the most recent removal:

 `rip -u`

-- Undo all removals that are listed by `rip -s`:
+- Put back all files and directories that are listed by `rip -s`:

 `rip -su`